Charles-Kelly-Code-Computerlove/dev-pre-screening-01/README.md

 Your fortune for today is: Newlyweds should be avoided!
 On the day you were born your fortune was: Beware of figs!
 ```

+## Notes and hints

+You can use any unit testing or mocking libraries of your choice.

+You will probably need to wrap `Console` in order to get it under test.
+See `DateTimeOffsetWrapper` for an example.